Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Phase-Shift Selection Schemes

-Note that selecting the phase-shifts based on more complicated optimization algorithms as in the previous works \cite{Wu2019,RISchannelEstimation_nested_knownBSRIS2} will necessitate solving a non-convex problem with computationally time-consuming algorithms.
-Moreover, a new optimization problem should be solved in each coherence block, which is impractical in mobile scenarios with millisecond-range coherence times.
-The proposed schemes in \eqref{eq:phase-shift1} and \eqref{eq:phase-shift3} do not require any heavy processing and, hence, it is computationally efficient with the same order as the linear receive combining schemes of conventional massive MIMO systems.
+In an aim to increase the performance, more advanced algorithms can be designed to optimize the RIS phase-shifts.
+However, due to more complicated algorithms, the main challenge is the computational complexity.
+Different from the previous works \cite{Wu2019,RISchannelEstimation_nested_knownBSRIS2} that necessitate solving a non-convex problem with computationally time-consuming algorithms, the proposed schemes in \eqref{eq:phase-shift1} and \eqref{eq:phase-shift3} do not require any heavy processing and, hence, it is computationally efficient with the same order as the linear receive combining schemes of conventional massive MIMO systems.
 Hence, we stick to the \emph{low-complexity processing} feature that made the canonical massive MIMO technology successful.
+Note that the proposed phase-shift selection schemes focus on creating strong channels and then let the BS take care of the interference suppression.
+The core reason is that it is easier to null interference by selecting the linear receive combiners appropriately from a convex ball of admissible vectors, than to select RIS configurations under unit-modulus constraints.
+In contrast, the BS and RIS are equally capable of phase-aligning signals, which motivates our approach for the phase-shift selection.